Sessions

 Dodecahedron

 Upper KS2, KS3, KS4, KS5.
 Workshop.
-Usually delivered by Zoe and Nicole.

 Even a simple piece of A4 paper has interesting mathematical properties, and can be folded to build amazing structures.
 In this workshop students are challenged to use their mathematical and spatial thinking skills to build a paper dodecahedron in teams, and test their problem solving skills simply by folding paper.